Business Bankruptcy Attorneys

-Filing Chapter 11 Only as a Last Resort
+Filing Bankruptcy Should Only Be Your Last Resort

 While the relief that the automatic stay brings is a major benefit to any business owner struggling to pay their debts, Chapter 11 bankruptcy is not a decision to be taken lightly.
 Most business owners, especially those used to being in control, will no longer maintain control over significant choices.
 Some choices affected by the loss of control are:

 - signing new or breaking existing lease agreements

 - agreeing to new or altering existing contracts or agreements

 - paying fees to attorneys or other professionals.

 Various studies show that approximately only 15% of Chapter 11 Bankruptcy cases succeed in completing the confirmed payments.
 Typically, cases are often dismissed or end up being converted to Chapter 7 cases.
 If you are thinking about filing for Chapter 11 bankruptcy, please be sure to consult with an experienced attorney to ensure you clearly understand the benefits and drawbacks as well as the risks and potential not to succeed.